SciML/Catalyst.jl/README.md

  resulting stochastic chemical kinetics with delays models.
 - [BondGraphs.jl](https://github.com/jedforrest/BondGraphs.jl), a package for
  constructing and analyzing bond graphs models, which can take Catalyst models as input.
-- [PEtab.jl](https://github.com/sebapersson/PEtab.jl), a package that implements the PEtab format for fitting reaction network ODEs to data.
-Input can be provided either as SBML files or as Catalyst `ReactionSystem`s.

 ## Illustrative example